 Silicone can never and should never replace skin

-Fantasies sold in porn, artificial intelligence and the variety of ways the two intertwine can define what consumers want in a partner and what they should expect out of sex with a real human partner.
+Fantasies sold in porn and artificial intelligence, and the variety of ways the two intertwine, can define what consumers want in a partner and what they should expect out of sex with a real human partner.

 The sex industry as a whole exists to commodify sex and make a profit off of the vulnerability, loneliness, and isolation of its consumers.
 The basis of creating male and female sex robots shows that humans don’t just want sex, but connection.
 But the problem is, they can’t genuinely get that with something that isn’t real.

-Consumers are set up for deep unfulfillment through fantasies that are unattainable, and believing that a healthy, fulfilling, intimate relationship isn’t possible or worth their time.
-The most troubling part is, according to science and research, consumers often end up preferring these exaggerated versions over a real relationship.
+Consumers are set up for profound unfulfillment through fantasies that are unattainable, and believing that a healthy, fulfilling, intimate relationship isn’t possible or worth their time.
+The most troubling part is, according to science and research, consumers can often end up preferring these exaggerated versions over reality.

 The disintegration of real relationships and the idea that people are comparable to objects for immediate consumption and disregard is harmful to individuals and society.
-While virtual sex promises to cure loneliness, research shows it objectifies the real humans it attempts to imitate, and leaves the consumer more lonely than before.
+While virtual sex promises to make loneliness disappear, research shows it objectifies the real humans it attempts to imitate, and leaves the consumer more lonely than before.

 Choosing reality doesn’t mean settling for less, but giving yourself the opportunity for so much more—real human connection in all its raw and real imperfection.
 That’s something a silicone copy can never provide, no matter how much money someone spends on it.